 Site type Description Potential Justification flat areas of abrasive rock such as sandstone.
 They may be associated with creek beds, or water sources such as rock pools in creek beds and on platforms, as water enables wet grinding to occur. this site type would occur within the subject area.
-Bora/Ceremonial values to Aboriginal people.
+Bora/Ceremonial Aboriginal ceremonial sites are locations that have spiritual or ceremonial values to Aboriginal people.
 Aboriginal ceremonial sites may comprise natural landforms and, in some cases, will also have archaeological material.
-Historical land-use in the subject area is likely to have destroyed any bora grounds or ceremonial sites.
+Bora grounds are a ceremonial site type, usually consisting of a cleared area around one or more raised earth circles, and often comprised of two circles of different sizes, connected by a pathway, and accompanied by ground drawings or mouldings of people, animals or deities, and geometrically carved designs on the surrounding trees.
+Low Historical land-use in the subject area is likely to have destroyed any bora grounds or ceremonial sites.
 Burial Aboriginal burial of the dead often took place relatively close to camp site locations.
 This is due to the fact that most people tended to die in or close to camp (unless killed in warfare or hunting accidents), and it is difficult to move a body long distances.
 Soft, sandy soils on, or close to, rivers and creeks allowed for easier movement of earth for burial; and burials may also occur within rock shelters or middens.
 Aboriginal burial sites may be marked by stone cairns, carved trees or a natural landmark.
-Burial sites may also be identified through historic records or oral histories. t most people tended to die in or close to inting accidents), and it is difficult to move soils on, or close to, rivers and creeks th for burial; and burials may also occur original burial sites may be marked by ral landmark.
-Burial sites may also be Contact site 9 Contact sites in the area are possible due to early European settlement.
+Burial sites may also be identified through historic records or oral histories.
+Low The subject area is not situated on soft, sandy soils.
+The subject area does not include any visible rock overhangs suitable as shelters.
+Contact site These types of sites are most likely to occur in locations of Aboriginal and settler interaction, such as on the edge of pastoral properties or towns.
+Artefacts located at such sites may involve the use of introduced materials such as glass or ceramics by Aboriginal people or be sites of Aboriginal occupation in the historical period.
+Contact sites in the area are possible due to early European settlement.
 Historical land-use in the subject area reduces the potential for these sites.
-Midden Midden sites are indicative of Aboriginal habitation, subsistence and resource extraction.
+Midden Ien Midden sites are indicative of Aboriginal habitation, subsistence and resource extraction.
 Midden sites are expressed through the occurrence of shell deposits of edible shell species often associated with dark, ashy soil and charcoal.
 Middens often occur in shelters, or in eroded or collapsed sand dunes.
-Middens occur along the coast or in proximity to waterways, where Nil to low The subject area is not situated near the coast.
+Middens occur along the coast or in proximity to waterways, where The subject area is not situated near the coast.
 The lower order tributary within the subject area is not conducive to this type of site.